History of the chair: Chinese chairs

-Before the Tang Dynasty (618–907 AD), the predominant sitting positions in the Han Chinese culture, as well as several of its neighbors, were the seiza and lotus position on the floor or sitting mats.
+Before the Tang dynasty (618–907 AD), the predominant sitting positions in the Han Chinese culture, as well as several of its neighbors, were the seiza and lotus position on the floor or sitting mats.
 The earliest images of chairs in China are from sixth-century Buddhist murals and stele, but the practice of sitting in chairs at that time was rare.
 It was not until the twelfth century that chairs became widespread in China.
 Scholars disagree on the reasons for the adoption of the chair.
 The most common theories are that the chair was an outgrowth of indigenous Chinese furniture, that it evolved from a camp stool imported from Central Asia, that it was introduced to China by Nestorian missionaries in the seventh century, and that the chair came to China from India as a form of Buddhist monastic furniture.
 In China today, both elevated living and mat level forms are still in use.

-Renaissance
+Renaissance chairs

 In Europe, it was owing in great measure to the Renaissance that the chair ceased to be a mark of high office, and became the customary companion of whoever could afford to buy it.
 Once the idea of privilege faded the chair speedily came into general use.
 We find almost at once began to reflect the fashions of the hour.
 No piece of furniture has ever been so close an index to sumptuary changes.
 It has varied in size, shape and sturdiness with the fashion not only of women's dress but of men's also.
 Thus the chair which was not, even with its arms purposely suppressed, too ample during the several reigns of some form or other of hoops and farthingale, became monstrous when these protuberances disappeared.
-Again, the costly laced coats of the dandy of the 18th and early 19th centuries were so threatened by the ordinary form of seat that a “conversation chair” was devised, which enabled the buck and the ruffler to sit with his face to the back, his valuable tails hanging unimpeded over the front.
+Again, the costly laced coats of the dandy of the 18th and early 19th centuries were so threatened by the ordinary form of seat that a "conversation chair" was devised, which enabled the buck and the ruffler to sit with his face to the back, his valuable tails hanging unimpeded over the front.
 The early chair almost invariably had arms, and it was not until towards the close of the 16th century that the smaller form grew common.